SandyWyper/SWWS-JulieMossFineArt/content/pages/about/index.md

 #### Selected Exhibitions

-2022 the map is not the territory NSA Tremenheere gallery 8th -30th oct
+2022 the map is not the territory NSA Tremenheere gallery

 2022 Memory NSA Tremenheere Gallery